pywbem/pywbemtools/docs/pywbemclicommands.rst

     |             |         |         |         |             | ToSubclass      |
     +-------------+---------+---------+---------+-------------+-----------------+

-See :ref:`pywbemcli qualifier enumerate --help` for details.
+See :ref:`pywbemcli qualifier enumerate --help` for the exact help output of the command.

 .. _`Server command group`: